 If your clinician feels that your condition or learning difficulties are significant enough to constitute a disability, this should be explicitly stated.

-Documentation Not Accepted
+Information/Documentation Not Accepted

 - Examples of unacceptable documentation include a brief note from a doctor that simply requests an accommodation, information or notes written on prescription pad or a copy of aftercare instruction given to patients.